islet-project/assets/docs/user-guide.rst

    session was interrupted and resume it.
 It can take either 1 (always start new session) or 0 (resume session as appropriate).
 1 is the default.

--  ``SHELL_COLOR``: Choose whether text messages should use shell's color escape sequences to ease identifying which CPU displays it.
-If enabled, this makes each CPU write part of the message in a different color.
-It can take either 0 (disabled) or 1 (enabled) as values.
-0 is the default.

 -  ``TESTS``: Set of tests to run.
 Use the following command to list all possible sets of tests: